elastic/examples/Machine Learning/Business Metrics Recipes/twitter_trends/README.md

 For the purposes of this example, we look for high message counts with location, hashtags, urls and user mentions as potential influencers.
 Other influencers may be more appropriate for specific topics.

-Users are encouraged to collect tweets for topics of interest over a significant period in order to allow Elastic's Machine Learning to identify any periodic trends.
-Whilst one week is sufficient to to identify short daily spikes, larger datsets are recommended.
+Users are encouraged to collect tweets for topics of interest over a significant time period, in order to allow Elastic's Machine Learning to identify any periodic trends.
+Whilst one week is sufficient to identify short daily spikes, larger datasets (e.g., greater than three weeks) are recommended.

 ## Use Case Type

-Business KPI - This use case detects anomalies in key performance indicators (KPIs) that are directly associated with or impact business performance.
+Business KPI - This use case detects anomalies in key performance indicators (KPIs) that are directly associated with, or impact, business performance.
 Each detected anomaly is assigned a normalized Anomaly Score, and is annotated with values of other fields in the data that have statistical influence on the anomaly, called influencers.

 ## Use Case Data Source